 8.MS-PS1-5.
 Use a model to explain that atoms are rearranged during a chemical reaction to form new substances with new properties.
 Explain that the atoms present in the reactants are all present in the products and thus the total number of atoms is conserved.

-Opening day of the Light Wave Mini Golf Course in the Granite Lab!
+Season two of Light Wave Mini Golf in the Granite Lab!
 6th grade Science teacher Lisa Warren helped create this challenging activity to reinforce student understanding of wave reflection.
 Team members work together positioning mirrors to reflect light waves around and through obstacles at each hole.
+Each team brought its own strategies to the course, where teamwork is key

 Massachusetts STE Standards: